Charlize Theron: Early life

-Charlize Theron was born in Benoni, in Transvaal Province (Gauteng Province since 1994) of South Africa on 7 August 1975.
-She is the only child of road constructionists Gerda (née Maritz) and Charles Theron (27 November 1947 – 21 June 1991).
-The Second Boer War military leader Daniel Theron was her great-granduncle.
+Charlize Theron was born in South Africa, in Benoni in Transvaal Province (Gauteng Province since 1994).
+She is the only child of road builders Gerda (née Maritz) and Charles Theron.
+Her great-granduncle was Second Boer War military leader Daniel Theron.
 She is from an Afrikaner family, and her ancestry includes Dutch as well as French and German.
 Her French forebears were early Huguenots in South Africa.
 Although Theron is fluent in English, her first language is Afrikaans.
 She grew up on her parents' farm in Benoni, near Johannesburg.

-On 21 June 1991, Theron's father, an alcoholic, threatened both Charlize and her mother while drunk, physically attacking her mother and firing a gun at both of them.
+When Theron was 15, on 21 June 1991, her mother killed her father in self-defense.
+It happened after her father, an alcoholic, drunkenly attacked her mother and fired a gun at Charlize and her mother.
 Theron's mother retrieved her own handgun, shot back and killed him.
 The shooting was legally adjudged to have been self-defense, and her mother faced no charges.

-Theron attended Putfontein Primary School (Laerskool Putfontein), a period during which she has said she was not "fitting in".
-She was frequently unwell with jaundice throughout childhood and the antibiotics she was administered made her upper incisor milk teeth rot; they had to be surgically removed.
+Growing up, Theron felt she did not fit in at school and was teased by other girls.
+She was frequently unwell with jaundice throughout childhood and the antibiotics she was administered made her upper incisor baby teeth rot; they had to be surgically removed.
 Theron's permanent teeth did not grow until she was roughly ten years old.
+She attended Putfontein Primary School (Laerskool Putfontein).
 At 13, Theron was sent to boarding school and began her studies at the National School of the Arts in Johannesburg.
-About her early life in her home country, Theron has said: “I grew up as an only child in South Africa, and there was turmoil in my family, but the surroundings were so great.
+About her early life in her home country, Theron has said: "I grew up as an only child in South Africa, and there was turmoil in my family, but the surroundings were so great.
 I was usually barefoot in the dirt: no Game Boys, no computers, and we had sanctions, so there were no concerts.
-This meant you had to entertain yourself.”
+This meant you had to entertain yourself."